-All the fun of a bread dipping oil but with a different set of spices!
+All the TASTY FUN of a bread dipping oil but with a different set of spices!
 My Southwest Dipping Oil is best served with warm tortillas!

 Dipping Oils for Bread